 Phone: +44 (0) 20 7404 7000 |

-Members of Chambers frequently appear at all the Courts Martial centres in the UK, Germany and Cyprus and will travel wherever their assistance is needed.
-They also regularly appear in the Court Martial Appeal Court.
-They will defend members of the armed forces and their families as well as civilians subject to Service Law in both criminal offences as well as military offences.
+Our military experts frequently appear at all the Courts Martial Centres in the UK, Germany and Cyprus or wherever the court martial is held and will travel wherever their assistance is needed.
+They defend members of the armed services and their families as well as civilians subject to Service Law.

-Chambers have advised and represented personnel who are involved in Service Inquiries and those who wish to make Service Complaints.
-Chambers has members who are confident and able to advise in the process from the outset, including Judicial Review and oral Army Board or Service Complaints Oral Hearings, either directly or through instructing solicitors.
-Members of Chambers are able to advise and assist service personnel with administrative and disciplinary matters
+We advise and represent active-duty personnel who are involved in Service Inquiries and those who wish to make Service Complaints.
+We can advise in the process from the outset, including on Judicial Review and oral Army Board or Service Complaints Oral Hearings, either through direct public access or through instructing solicitors.
+We are able to advise and assist members of the military with administrative and disciplinary matters.

 Members of Chambers take personal injury instructions and AFCS claims for personnel who are serving, or have served, and who need to make such claims.
 Members will take instructions through solicitors or directly.
-Such instructions include advice, drafting and representation at court and tribunal hearings.
+Such instructions include advice, drafting and representation in civilian court and military tribunal hearings (Pensions Appeal Tribunal).

 1982